mignon1915/Rep-Finder/README.txt

 	class="tempoMarking" (notated as beats-per-measure)
 	class="difficulty"
 	class="inclusion"

-rel attribute values:
-	rel="title"
-	rel="cycle"
-	rel="cycleSong"
-	rel="idNumber"
-	rel="composerName"
-	rel="composerNationality"
-	rel="poet"
-	rel="poetNationality"
-	rel="highKeyKey"
-	rel="highKeyRange"
-	rel="mediumKeyKey"
-	rel="mediumKeyRange"
-	rel="lowKeyKey"
-	rel="lowKeyRange"
-	rel="instrumentation"
-	rel="textSource"
-	rel="language"
-	rel="genre"
-	rel="subGenre"
-	rel="character"
-	rel="subject"
-	rel="mood"
-	rel="tempoMarking"
-	rel="difficulty"
-	rel="inclusion"

 All www.repfinder.com resources:
-	list of all songs
+	list of all pieces
-	list of songs with a given characteristic a single song
+	list of pieces with a given characteristic a single piece
-	list of all song cycles
+	list of all cycles
-	list of all song cycles with a given characteristic a single song cycle
+	list of all cycles with a given characteristic a single song cycle
-	list of songs NOT part of a song cycle list of songs that are part of any song cycle

 NOTATION: